dhdaines/playa/README.md

 ### An important note about text objects

 But wait!
 What do we mean by "Text Objects"?
 What is "text", anyway?
-While philosophers have debated this question for millenia, PDF has a somewhat more precise definition (PDF 1.7, sec 9.4.1):
+While philosophers have debated this question for millennia, PDF has a somewhat more precise definition (PDF 1.7, sec 9.4.1):

 > A PDF text object consists of operators that may show text strings,